Iggy Pop And Ke$Ha Target Clubbing Of Seals

 “I was lucky enough to get to watch a bunch of wild seals recently and truly fell in love with these amazing creatures”, says Ke$ha, who titled her first album Animal.
 “Canada gets to be host to harp seals each year during their migration to the ice to give birth, which is beautiful and peaceful.
 But because the babies’ fur is so soft, there are people who club and brutally kill these young animals.
 The Canadian seal slaughter is barbaric and archaic.”

 During the annual slaughter, hundreds of thousands of baby seals are slated to have their heads bashed in or be shot.
 The Canadian government spends more than £4 million of taxpayers’ money each year defending the controversial seal slaughter, which makes up less than 1 per cent of Newfoundland’s economy.
-The EU and the US have banned the import of seal products, and world leaders – including US President Barack Obama, Russian Prime Minister Vladimir Putin and His Holiness The Dalai Lama – have spoken out against the carnage.
+The EU and the US have banned the import of seal products, and world leaders – including US President Barack Obama, and Russian Prime Minister Vladimir Putin – have spoken out against the carnage.